Content and form

 Build a small website for a subject that interests you, taking a Wikipedia article as the core of your content.
 This project involves the design of system of parts, with many pieces that support a single design concept.
 Explore ways to make individual pages stand out, but only after you have constructed the basic system, and working within the framework that you have constructed.

 Decide on a Wikipedia article.
 Choose one that provides enough content for a multipage website.
 As a guideline, you might look for articles of 10–12 screens of text.
 If you can bring in more images, you might have a shorter article.
 You may also combine several related articles.

 Gather information about your article and look at related websites.
 Decide what the site needs to convey and to whom it needs to speak.
 This is going to be a modest-sized website, so it’s fine to cater to one or two audiences.

 Once you understand what the site needs to do, start on design.
 Examine several different approaches.
 Think about typographic language, photography, color, and concept.
 Make sketches first.
-Do initial sketches as thumbnails, and more detailed sketches using wireframe templates (PDF) and tracing paper.

 Plan the site’s organizational structure.
 Produce three site maps.

 Refine your initial ideas.
 Create static wireframes/comps on paper or on the computer.